 What does wishing away a challenging experience ultimately accomplish?
 The answer is that it generally will add more pain to whatever emotional suffering you have.
 This added suffering will often present itself in forms such as worry, anxiety, short-temperedness, possibly even added physical problems.

-Eckhart Tolle, one of the greatest thinkers and influencers of our time, teaches that during such situations being in the present moment empowers you to cope with these challenges.
+Eckhart Tolle, one of the greatest thinkers and influencers of our time, teaches that during such situations being in the present moment in daily life empowers you to cope with these challenges.

 Here’s how: you must completely accept the pain for what it is and accept the situation and the feelings for what that are.